 Paul F. Diehl

 Peace is an elusive concept with many different meanings.
 Traditionally, it has been equated with the absence of war or violence, but such “negative peace” has limited value as it lumps wildly disparate situations together, such as rivalries (India–Pakistan) and close political relationships (e.g., European Union).
 Nevertheless, this conception remains the predominant approach in theory, research, teaching, and policy discourse.
 “Positive peace” definitions are much broader and encompass aspects that go beyond war and violence, but there is far less consensus on those elements.
-Conceptions include, among others, human rights, justice, judicial independence, and communication components.
-Best developed are notions of “quality peace,” which incorporate the absence of violence but also require things such as gender equality in order for societies to qualify as peaceful.
-Many of these, however, lack associated data and operational indicators.
-Research on positive peace is also comparatively underdeveloped.
+Conceptions encompass, among other elements, human rights, justice, judicial independence, and communication components.
+In the early 21st century, a number of alternative conceptions and frameworks have been developed to modify, extend, or replace the core concepts of negative and positive peace.
+Research on positive peace and alternatives is also comparatively underdeveloped.
 Peace can also be represented as binary (present or not) or as a continuum (the degree to which peace is present).
 Peace can be applied at different levels of analysis.
 At the system level, it refers to the aggregate or global conditions in the world at a given time.
 At the dyadic or k‑adic level, it refers to the state of peace in relationships between two or more states.
 Finally, internal peace deals with conditions inside individual states, and the relationships between governments, groups, and individuals.
 Aspects of peace vary according to the level of analysis, and peace at one level might not be mirrored at other levels.

 Gender shapes how both men and women understand their experiences and actions regarding armed conflicts.
 A gender perspective in the context of conflict situations means to pay close attention to the special needs of women and girls during peace-building processes, including disarmament, demobilization, repatriation, resettlement, rehabilitation, reintegration to the social fabric in post-conflict reconstruction, as well as to take measures to support local women’s peace initiatives.
 In this light, the overall culture, both within the UN and its member states, needs to be addressed.
 This culture is still patriarchal and supportive of state militaries, and peacekeeping operations that are comprised of them, which are based on a hegemonic masculinity that depends on the trivialization of women and the exploitation and commodification of women’s bodies.
 The values, qualities, and qualifications for peace-keeping personnel, on the ground and in senior positions, have been framed and adopted through a patriarchal understanding of peace-keeping, peace-building, and peace-making which has defined security narrowly, has relied on state militaries and military experts to be peace enforcers and makers, has been disinterested in the relationship between conflict and social inequalities, has imposed new social inequalities and new violences in the name of peacekeeping, and has systematically excluded or marginalized women in peace-keeping, peace-building, and peacemaking processes.
 Although the recent advances, reflected in Security Council, other UN, and member state resolutions and mandates, of integrating gender concerns into these processes have made a positive difference in some operations, implementation of these is still marginal.